 1) Germs that cause food poisoning can survive in many places and spread around your kitchen.

-2) Wash hands for 20 seconds with soap and water before, during, and after preparing food and before eating:
+2) Wash hands for 20 seconds with soap and water before, during, and after preparing food and before eating: Here are the best tips, according to FDA guidelines, to help protect yourselves and loved ones from food poisoning in your own kitchen.

 Wet your hands with warm or cold running water and apply soap.
 According to FDA, you should use plain soap and water—skip the antibacterial soap.